joshwcomeau/react-flip-move/README.md

   * Elements whose positions have not changed between states will not be animated.
 This means that no `onStart` or `onFinish` callbacks will be executed for those elements.

+## Changelog

+See the [GitHub releases](https://github.com/joshwcomeau/react-flip-move/releases) for version changes.

 ## Note on 3D transforms and `will-change`